EdDuarte/website/content/projects/erlang-poker-ml.md

 The application is fully open-source and only uses a single file ('poker.erl').
-A trained model containing an history of matches and ranked hands is also provided ('storage' file), so you can start testing the application immediately.
+A trained model containing an history of matches and hands is also provided ('storage' file), so you can start testing the application immediately.

 This application is composed of three modules: